-In addition to running a highly successful information technology firm, Tobin is very active in the Rochester community.
-He was an inaugural member of the Entrepreneurial Partnership of Nazareth College, a member of the Rochester Rehabilitation Center Board, board member of the Center for Information Services (a nonprofit IT collaboration project) and a member of the finance committee for the Nazareth Schools.
-He is past president of the Small Business Council of the Greater Metro Rochester Chamber of Commerce, past board president of the Rochester Rehabilitation Center and past president of Prevention Partners, a drug use prevention and education agency.
+In addition to his business and education pursuits, Tobin is very active in the Rochester community.
+He was an inaugural member of the Entrepreneurial Partnership of Nazareth College, a member of the Rochester Rehabilitation Center Board, board member of the Center for Information Services (a nonprofit IT collaboration project) and a board member at Coordinated Care Services Inc. He is past president of the Small Business Council of the Greater Metro Rochester Chamber of Commerce, past board president of the Rochester Rehabilitation Center and past president of Prevention Partners, a drug use prevention and education agency.

-Tobin was named Small Business Person of the Year by the Small Business Council of the Greater Metro Rochester Chamber of Commerce and Citizen of the Year by the Penfield (N.Y.)
-Lions Club.
+Tobin was named Small Business Person of the Year by the Small Business Council of the Greater Metro Rochester Chamber of Commerce and Citizen of the Year by the Penfield (NY) Lions Club.

-B.A., Sociology, Seton University
+BA, Sociology, Seton Hall University